Algo-Trade-Analytics/monaco-pine-validator/docs/validator-ast-migration-plan.md

 ### Near-Term TODOs

-1. ⏱️ **Stand Up Dual-Run Harnesses** – extend the semantic golden suite to diff legacy vs. AST diagnostics for `core-validator` and other high-complexity modules before their ports begin.
+1. ✅ **Stand Up Dual-Run Harnesses** – the semantic golden suite now runs `EnhancedModularValidator` in AST shadow mode and diffs its diagnostics against the legacy pipeline for builtin namespace coverage, establishing a regression guardrail for upcoming module ports.
 2. ⏱️ **Close Parser RFC Loop** – distil the outstanding parser spike notes into a publishable RFC update that records the chosen technology, recovery strategy, and open follow-ups for incremental parsing.
 3. ⏱️ **Broaden AST Node Coverage** – add structural nodes for `switch`, matrix literals, and historical index expressions so currently blocked validators can migrate without bespoke fallbacks.
 4. ⏱️ **Deepen Type Inference Rules** – capture strategy/TA helper return types and multi-series propagation so the `strategy-functions` and `ta-functions` validators can rely on AST semantics.